iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 <h3 name='tpr'>4.
 Recall | True Positive Rate (TPR) | Sensitivity</h3>

-- The ratio of true positive predictions to the total number of actual positive cases
+- The ratio of true positive predictions (TPs) to the total number of actual positive cases
-- Measures the correctly identified positive cases from all the actual positive cases.
+- Measures the correctly identified positive cases (TPs) from all the actual positive cases.
-- Used when the cost of False Negatives (FN) is **high**. (e.g. Person is prone to COVID 19 but if the test result is negative it can be fatal.)
+- The cost of a False Negative (FN) is **high**. (e.g. Person is prone to COVID 19 but if the test result is negative it can be fatal.)
-- **True Positive Rate:** Proportion of **positive class** that is correctly predicted as **positive**.
 - **FN:** The number of instances that were incorrectly classified as negative

 ![Recall](Image/Recall.png)